greenbech/project-euler/p001/README.md

 An other solution is to sum all the multiples of 3 and the multiples of 5, but then you will need to remove the multiples of 15 since those would be counted twice.

-In a language such as Python you can solve this problem on one line with the built in function `sum` and the use of list comprehension:
+In a language such as Python you can solve this problem on one line with the built in function `sum` and the use of comprehension expression:

 ```python
 sum((i for i in range(1000) if i % 3 == 0 or i % 5 == 0))